 An Enduring Legacy

 Although Zwingli's career had been cut down at the Battle of Kappel, he laid firm foundations, which were later built upon by Heinrich Bullinger and John Calvin.

-Zwingli succeeded in establishing a thoroughly Reformed Church in Zurich, which served as a model for the Swiss National Protestant Church.
-Zwingli’s model of Reform was adopted in Berne, Basel, Shaffhausen, Zurich and later Geneva.
+Zwingli succeeded in establishing a thoroughly Reformed Church in Zürich, which served as a model for the Swiss National Protestant Church.
+Zwingli's model of Reform was adopted in Bern, Basel, Schaffhausen, Zürich and later Geneva.
 His courageous preaching was successful in putting an end to the Swiss custom of selling its soldiers for mercenary service to the French and to the Papacy.

-The deep internal divisions between the various Protestant cantons were healed shortly after Zwingli’s death by a military alliance (The Christian Civic Union), which succeeded in securing the independence of Switzerland.
-Zwingli’s dream of establishing a European wide alliance against the Hapsburgs was not fully realized, but Berne did make an alliance with Hesse, Strassburg and Constance.
-Without Berne’s military support, Geneva could never have become the international centre of Protestantism, which it achieved under the leadership of John Calvin
+The deep internal divisions between the various Protestant cantons were healed shortly after Zwingli's death by a military alliance (The Christian Civic Union), which succeeded in securing the independence of Switzerland.
+Zwingli's dream of establishing a European-wide alliance against the Hapsburgs was not fully realized, but Bern did make an alliance with Hesse, Strasburg and Constance.
+Without Bern's military support, Geneva could never have become the international centre of Protestantism, which it achieved under the leadership of John Calvin.

 Zwingli's successes and sacrifices were effectively built upon by his successor Heinrich Bullinger, who from 1531 to 1575 served as pastor in Grossmünster.
 Until the founding of the Geneva Academy by Calvin in 1559, the Carolinum in Zürich was the only Theological college in Europe where students could study Reformed Theology.
 The Academy in Geneva, and universities of Heidelburg and Holland, built upon the good foundations laid in Zürich.